Ale-JRD/Trads/content/post/index-T1.md

 I focused my eyes.

-[…Gio!
-Could you pull back for a moment!?]
+「…Gio!
+Could you pull back for a moment!?」

 Without a word, Gio immediately jumped back.